 The Tech Check is a free benefit of the Mr. Appliance® Academy that can help you evaluate a person's work readiness, training needs, and aptitude.

 The questions are drawn from the material taught in the Fundamentals course at the Academy, so the results can give you a good indication of how useful that course would be in filling in any knowledge or skill gaps.

 There is also a short section of “Aptitude” questions which tests for the basic math skills required in the Fundamentals course.
 A calculator is required for these.

 The person administering the test will need to have a free registration for this site and be logged in to be able to access the Tech Check.
-If you haven't already, get your free registration here.
+If you haven't already, click here to get your free registration.

 Note to Business Owners: if you want to use the Tech Check for a potential hire, DO NOT submit a registration form for that person.
-Instead, Contact Us for instructions on how to do this.
+Instead, click here to contact us for instructions on how to do this.